earlycodetech/agrotrade/documentation.md

 **05/12/2023 => 4**
 * Update: prevent authenticated users from accessing on /auth/signup.js  *
 * Solution: On this update, we would prevent authenticated users from accessing the signup page since it's the ideal thing to do - if people are already signed in, they shouldn't be able to visit the signup page.
 All you have to do is to go to /seller/index.js and copy the last block of code, the one about getServerSideProps.
-Next, paste it at the bottom of your /auth/signup.js Remember to import getServerSession, and authOptions*
+Next, paste it at the bottom of your /auth/signup.js Remember to import getServerSession, and authOptions *

+**05/12/2023 => 5**
+* Update: configure signOut on profile.js *
+* Solution: Let's implement sign out on profile.js.
+To prevent multiple redirects, go to your auth/signup.js and remove the last block of else{} statement *